Malpique: Where the soul is lost in black coral

 Want to dive deeper

 If the 40m are not enough, more gas will be needed at some point.
 A double bottle on the back, or one on each side – just so it can withstand a rock bottom calculation.
-And then you have to know your way around gases: Oxygen can be nasty, and you also have to like nitrogen.
+And you have to know your gases: oxygen can get nasty, and you just have to be okay with the nitrogen.

-You can get quite far with a double device and two stages – but at some point, especially when helium prices come into play, even that reaches a limit.
+You can get quite far with doubles and two stages—but eventually, especially when helium prices come into play, even that reaches a limit.
 Then you think about just breathing the same gas over and over – the rebreather is suddenly sitting in the back of your mind, grinning happily at you.

 Many tanks for one dive